zabbasi/website/content/docs/components/jupyter.md

 Finally, please note that in order to be able to spawn a notebook a secret named user-gcp-sa  and a service account named juptrer-notebook   must exist in your namespace.
-If you are not interested in using GCP services and Kubeflow fairing, the workaround is to create a the aforementioned secret and service account without necessarily having them to point to an actual account. write a secret manifest in a file named gcpSecret.yaml:
+If you are not interested in using GCP services and Kubeflow fairing, the workaround is to create a the aforementioned secret and service account without necessarily having them to point to an actual account as follows:
+* Write a secret manifest in a file named gcpSecret.yaml:
 ```
 apiVersion: v1
 kind: Secret